 Due to the small size of the offspring (the offspring of the Dwarf Mexican crayfish are very tiny (about 2 mm)), the filter intake should be covered with a sponge or net.
 Once again, basically, it is the same procedure as with baby shrimp.

-Driftwood, rock, and plants are essential parts to a successful shrimp tank.
+Driftwood, rock, and plants are essential parts of a successful shrimp tank.
 Well, with Dwarf Mexican crayfish they are not essential, they are crucial!

 You have to provide lots of hiding places to prevent/reduce stress (during molting) and territorial battles.
 If the tank has a lot of secluded places, even in crowded tanks, it will be rare for any specimens to lose a pincer.
 Otherwise, they can seriously harm (or even kill) one another.